sebastian-lapuschkin-sideprojects/gscholar-tracking/README.md

 For now, I will let this tool run every second day and auto-commit stats as a cron job on a raspberry pi sitting at home.

-In the near future, there will be an extension for tracking paper info (for all authors?).
-This will probably require some more sparse data logging, to avoid an explosion of text data.
+~~In the near future, there will be an extension for tracking paper info (for all authors?).
+This will probably require some more sparse data logging, to avoid an explosion of text data.~~
+With the number of papers for all authors growing as it does, such a request by far exceeds the google scholar API qouta.
+Thus, this planned feature will be scrapped.

 At some later time, once enough dated data points have been gathered, I will add functionality to draw some neat lines.